egberts/egberts.github.io-src/content/articles/machine-learning-checklist.md

-Regularly testing against a very simple baseline model, such as a linear model with very few features, is an effective strategy both for confirming the functionality of the larger pipeline and for helping to assess the cost to benefit tradeoffs of more sophisticated techniques.
+Regularly testing against a very simple baseline model, such as a linear model with very few features, is an effective strategy both for confirming the functionality of the larger pipeline and for helping to assess the cost to benefit trade-offs of more sophisticated techniques.

 ### Test model quality on important data slices.